carlussery/Chicago_Bike_Sharing_User_Insights/README.md

    - How many bike trips were taken in 2019?
 How many were taken by annual members?
 Casual riders?
    - When did these trips most frequently happen?
    - What was the average trip duration?
-2. We looked at number of trips and average trip duration per user type for the entire year in addition to looking at each on a per day, per month, and per quarter basis.
+2. We looked at the number of trips and average trip duration per user type for the entire year in addition to looking at each on a per day, per month, and per quarter basis.
 Our aim was to identify any trends in ride frequency and duration and how they differ between annual members and casual riders.

-Below is the query we ran to look at this on a per month basis:
+Below is the query we ran to look at this on a per-month basis:
 ```sql
 CREATE TEMPORARY TABLE length_cust_months
 	SELECT